The Elite Five: My Top Credit Cards Delivering Maximum Value

 What’s up, Stocksavvy family?
 Here at Stocksavvydad.com, we’re diving into all things finance, including credit cards and rewards.
 As a credit card rewards enthusiast for the past eight years, I’m excited to share my personal top five consumer credit cards.
 Think of it as my starting five lineup.

-Now, before we dive in, let’s establish the golden rule of credit card use: Always pay off the balance in full each month.
+Before diving in, let’s establish the golden rule of credit card use: Always pay off the balance in full each month.
 Getting into debt chasing credit card sign-up bonuses and points?
 That’s a rookie mistake.
 Spend only what you can comfortably afford and what you were planning to spend anyway.
 Clear?
 Fantastic!
 Also if you’re interested in improving your credit score check out my post about how to achieve an 800 credit score here.

 The best way to earn a ton of points or miles, is through sign up bonuses (sub) bonuses, which is why I’ve accumulated quite a few credit cards.
 The five listed below are my go-to choices and make up my current starting five.
-While many blogs offer in-depth analyses of the best cards and points systems (shoutout to frequentmiler.com), it can be overwhelming for newcomers.
+While many blogs offer in-depth analysis of the best cards and points systems (shoutout to frequentmiler.com), it can be overwhelming for newcomers.
 My aim is to offer a straightforward perspective and hopefully inspire responsible card usage.

 Quick Note: Since I spend a significant amount of time outside the U.S., credit cards with no foreign transaction fees are essential for me.
 All cards below, except one, waive foreign transaction fees.
 For U.S. residents, there are excellent cards with foreign transaction fees worth considering.
 Also, keep in mind that all these cards have an annual fee, but when used wisely, you’ll easily offset it and come out ahead.
+All Sign up Bonuses (SUB) listed are current as of 12/17/2024.

-Point Guard: Capital One Venture (Setup Man/Woman)
+Point Guard: Capital One Venture (Assist Captain)

 My favorite quality: Double rewards on all purchases